mmu-webdesign/awdd2-2022-group5/2_IA_and_content_strategy/personas.md

 <img src="sp2-media/User Persona-NB.png" alt="Persona Two" width="1000">

-### Emily Smith - Niamh
+### Name of persona
-Provide a description and explain how this persona was derived from your user research This persona was derived from my user reasearch as we've noticed that at this age, the majority of people are struggling with maintaining a routine as there can be a lack of stability around their every day routine.
-Our research also highlighted that people like Emily encounter who begin to include fitness into their routine increase their happiness and has a positive impact on mental health.
-The benefits of excersize on mental health are endless.
-Therefore Emily stands out as a user because their is a considerable positive outcome for Emily.
+Provide a description and explain how this persona was derived from your user research.

 ---